-Due to the inattention to Bosnia's children of war since the conflict has ceased, 368 there is a complete lack of data on the implementation of their right to education.
-What is known is that children born in Croatia from Bosnian women were - as a result of their stateless status - denied the right to go to school in Croatia before the amendment of the Bosnian citizenship law in 1996.369 Furthermore - in anecdotal evidence - some students indicated they suffered from hostility and continues hate attacks from their peers, which can negatively impact their academic achievements.
-Since Bosnian CBOW are seen as 'Serbian blood', they are perceived as socially acceptable victims for pestering behaviour and serve as a 'legitimate' valve to let go of inner frustrations about unrelated problems In the 2019 concluding remarks, the UN Committee of the Rights of the Child indicated the - still - discriminatory attitudes of teachers against students, as well as the high rates of school dropouts due to poverty and economic hardship, a situation where many CBOW possibly could find themselves in.
+- 107. BOSNIA AND HERZEGOVINA - Due to the inattention to Bosnia's children of war since the conflict has ceased359, there exist a complete lack of data on the implementation of their right to education.
+What is known, is that children born in Croatia from Bosnian women were - as a result of their stateless status - denied the right to go to school in Croatia before the amendment of the Bosnian citizenship law in 1996 (see supra nr.
+98).360 Furthermore - in anecdotal evidence - some students indicated they suffered from hostility and continues hate attacks from their peers, which can negatively impact their academic achievements.361 Since Bosnian CBOW are seen as "Serbian blood", they are perceived as socially acceptable victims for pestering behaviour and serve as a "legitimate" valve to let go of inner frustrations about unrelated problems.362 In the 2019 concluding remarks, the UN Committee of the Rights of the Child indicated the - still discriminatory attitudes of teachers against students, as well as the high rates of school dropouts due to poverty and economic hardship, a situation where many CBOW possibly could find themselves in.363 - 108.
+NORTHERN UGANDA - For the children born in LRA captivity, education is seen as the primary tool to regain self-esteem, reshape their identity and overcome the hardship and the multitude of challenges they face.364 Perceived as the key for a brighter future, as well as a means to obtain respect in the community and become self-sufficient, a mother explains: "Let our children go to school and be educated.
+When they are educated they shall be independent.
+Education shall be their father and mother".365 The right to education for CBOW in Northern Uganda becomes, however, impeded due to numerous obstacles.
+Even though primary education is free, many children are prevented from accessing education due to their inability to pay school fees for uniforms, materials or examination.366 Although some mothers remarried, their current partners refuse to contribute in paying the school fees since "they are from the bush and do not have a bright future".367 As a result, many CBOW cannot attend school properly and are in lower grades